-The second installment of three, detailing the overland route from Flores to Guatemala City.
-This time, the drive from Coban to Acul.
+The third and final installment, detailing the overland route from Flores to Guatemala City.
+This time, the drive from Acul to Guatemala City.